 While he enjoyed continued success on the small screen, he intermittently tried his hand at film.
 In 1987, Danson, along with co-stars Tom Selleck and Steve Guttenberg, achieved critical acclaim with the hit Three Men and a Baby.
 A few years later, the trio of actors reprised their roles in the sequel Three Men and a Little Lady (1990).

 In 1996 Danson returned to TV in the highly acclaimed miniseries Gulliver's Travels, and in the short-lived sitcom Ink, which paired him with Steenburgen.
 In the late 1990s, he landed the title role in the CBS sitcom Becker (1998), and also starred in the feature film Mumford (1999).

 'Damages,' 'Bored to Death'

 After a few less-than-stellar efforts, Danson has recently experienced a television renaissance.
 He wowed critics and audiences alike with his portrayal of charming yet devious businessman opposite Glenn Close in the legal drama Damages from 2007 to 2010.
 Returning to the comic form that same year, Danson landed a co-starring role in the offbeat comedy Bored to Death with Jason Schwartzman and Zach Galifianakis.

-Showing yet another dimension in his talents, Danson turned forensics investigator in 2011.
+Showing yet another dimension in his talents, Danson turned forensics investigator from 2011 to 2015.
 The actor joined the cast of CSI: Crime Scene Investigation as supervisor D. B. Russell, filling the shoes formerly filled by Laurence Fishburne.
-Adding Danson to this once-top 10 show has been seen as an effort to return the crime drama to former ratings glory.
-Only time will tell if his presence will be enough to boost the more-than-decade-old series.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!